 These easy to remember etiquette steps are encouraged every time you choose to bring your own bottle of wine to a restaurant.
 Remember this is a luxury that the restaurant is offering to their guests because they want their guests to be happy and enjoy delicious cuisine.
 BYOB is becoming increasingly popular throughout the United States and is a great way for guests to dine at amazing restaurants and get the chance to pair their favorite wine with delectable cuisine.

-If you’re looking for a BYOB-friendly restaurant nearby, download the CorkageFee app (for iOS) or be on the lookout for our Android version coming to a smartphone near you.
+If you’re looking for a BYOB-friendly restaurant nearby, download the CorkageFee app (for iOS).